-- Mixed battery types for example: 1x AGM and 1x Flooded - Mixed sizes - Battery types other than those listed in the Battery Part Number and Usage table - Extra batteries than factory fit for example: 3 or more, if not isolated from existing power supply at key off - If twin Ford Battery Configured, only fitting single battery - If single Ford battery configured, fitting twin Ford Battery
+- Mixed battery types for example: 1x AGM and 1x Flooded - Mixed sizes - Battery types other than those listed in the Battery Part Number and Usage table - Extra batteries than factory fit for example: 3 or more, if not isolated from existing power supply at key off - If twin Ford Battery Configured, only fitting single battery - If single Ford battery configured, fitting twin Ford Battery reconfigure the vehicle to the new battery types at vour local Ford dealer.

-If such a battery configuration is required, it is recommended not to equip the vehicle with Start-Stop in the factory so the vehicle should be originally ordered without.
 It will not be possible to decommission the Start-Stop and SRC features due to homologation, vehicle tax and excise requirements.

-If the battery type on a vehicle with Start-Stop or SRC is changed to other compatible derivatives (see battery configuration table) it is required to reconfigure the vehicle to the new battery types at your local Ford dealer.
+If the battery type on a vehicle with Start-Stop or SRC is changed to other compatible derivatives (see battery configuration table) it is required to